Here’s how to play.

 - Squirt the Letter Fish Page 23

 - Word Family Beach Ball Toss Page 45

 You can learn more about our new book and where’s it’s available by clicking on this link.

 100 Fun and Easy Learning Games for Kids: Teach Reading, Writing, Math and More With Fun Kid Activities is here!
-Our educational book for parents and teachers of children ages 3-7 will be released May 24, 2016 with Page Street Publishing, distributed by MacMillon, and we cannot wait to share it with YOU!
+We cannot wait to share it with you our educational book for parents and teachers of children ages 3-7.

 Click on any of the links below to order online:

 In our book we have a entire chapter creating for teaching kids about both handwriting and story writing with kids.
 All super easy and fun so that you can spend time together playing while you’re sneaking in learning too.
 May your summer be filled with fun games and activities that your kids will love!